alexhude/uEmu/README.md

 - **Follow PC** scrolls IDA View to current PC during emulation
 - **Convert to Code automatically** is IDA data under cursor is not code
 - **Trace instructions** prints every instruction emulator is executing
+- **Lazy mapping** adds pages on demand instead of maping all existing regions on start

 ![](./Resources/screenshots/doc_settings.png)

+## Extensions

+It is also possible to add new functionality or build your project on top of **uEmu** using extension system.
+Please find description with example [here](./Extensions/README.md)